…The truble with Geller

 I wrote an article about it and a friend of mine published it in London (an Israeli online newsletter in London).

-I went to perform in the Caribbean at Christmas 2006 and when I came back and saw that no one had done anything about it I realized that I have no place in the Magicians Association that does not keep its own rules – the bylaws have a clause forbidding a magician to present himself as “supernatural”.
+After returning from the Caribbean at Christmas 2006 where I performed, and seeing that no one had done anything about it I realized there is no place for me in the Magicians Association that does not keep its own rules.
+Their bylaws have a clause forbidding a magician to present himself as "supernatural".

 After discussions with the association's management, I resigned from it in a demonstrative move and went to the media.

 Following the article I published in London, Guy Pines' production team decided to open their season with an investigative article on "The Successor".
 In the program, they presented a survey that showed that over 70% of the viewing audience believed that what they see in "The Successor" are supernatural forces.

 After the Guy Pines's show that revealed some of the magic secrets in "The Successor", the ratings dropped down by more than 15%.